vidit1999/torch-transfer/Readme.md

 * Validation and tesing accuracies of Transfer Learning Network is more than Normal CNN Network.
 * Transfer Learning Network took more time to train than Normal CNN Network for same number of epochs.
-* After letting a Normal CNN Network train for achieving maximum Transfer Learning Network validation accuracy (which is `0.4733` in this case), it has stopped after `18` epochs, as there was no validation accuracy improvement for `5` consecutive epochs.
-It has achieved best validation accuracy of `0.3743` which is still less than Transfer Learning Network's best validation accuracy.
+* After letting a Normal CNN Network train to achieve maximum Transfer Learning Network validation accuracy (which is `0.4737` in this case), it has stopped after `17` epochs, as there was no validation accuracy improvement for `5` consecutive epochs.
+It has achieved best validation accuracy of `0.3629` which is still less than Transfer Learning Network's best validation accuracy.
 Here is it's Loss-Accuracy table and plots,

     **----**|**Loss**|**Accuracy**
     :-----:|:-----:|:-----:
-    **Train**| 0.9899| 0.7551
+    **Train**| 1.001| 0.7227
-    **Validation**| 2.6589| 0.3665
+    **Validation**| 2.6721| 0.3629
-    **Test**| 2.1267| 0.4735
+    **Test**| 2.6038| 0.3712

     ![Second CNN Loss-Accuracy Plot](_normal_cnn_loss_acc.png)